 The region's six communities governed by Phase I Stormwater Permits (Chesapeake, Hampton, Newport News, Norfolk, Portsmouth, and Virginia Beach) applied for new permits in 2005.
 The permitting process stalled and eventually, the program shifted from DCR to DEQ.
 HRPDC staff helped the six localities jointly negotiate permits that were finalized in July 2016.
-The Phase I permits have been continued but issuing updated permits is identified as a priority in Virginia's Chesapeake Bay Watershed Implementation Plan.
+Those permits expired on June 30, 2021 and were administratively continued.
+The permittees negotiated new Phase I permits, which were issued in early 2024.

 The cities of Poquoson, Suffolk, and Williamsburg and the counties of James City and York are governed by Phase II General Permits, as required by state and federal regulations.
-The Phase II localities in Hampton Roads are covered under a revised General VSMP permit for small MS4s issued in 2013 and then updated in 2018 based on the expiration of the permit's five-year term.
-The next Phase II permits will be issued in FY24.
-HRPDC staff has focused on providing input on permit development through the Technical Advisory Committee (TAC) in 2022-3.
+The Phase II localities in Hampton Roads are covered under a revised General VSMP permit for small MS4s that was issued in November 2023.